icon-project/icon-project.github.io/docs/audit_checklist.md

 If the operation inside the loop consumes `step`, the program will halt at some point.
 However, if the code block inside the loop does not consume `step`, i.e., Python built-in functions, then the program may hang there forever.
-ICON network will force-kill the hanging task, but, still it may significantly degrade ICON network.
+ICON network will force-kill the hanging task, but it may still degrade significantly the ICON network.

 ```python
 # Bad